Xyaneon/LTUAssistant/README.md

 This project depends on the following:
 - `espeak` for audio output
 - [stanford_corenlp_pywrapper][1] for natural language processing
+- The Stanford CoreNLP jar files, which are downloaded by setup.py
 - The Python [SpeechRecognition][2] module for voice input
   - This might also require that the PyAudio packages are installed.
 On Ubuntu, this can be done by running `sudo apt-get install python-pyaudio python3-pyaudio`.